 How to Hang Your Masks

 Once you have your plan set, it is time to gather your materials.
-Here are two methods to hang masks, the wire method, the cord method, and the rail system method.
+Here is two methods to hang masks, the wire method, the cord method, and the rail system method.

 - Wire cutters

 Since you have already planned where your masks are going to go, measure and make marks for each individual mask on the wall.
 If you need to, number the marks to go with the masks on your plan (each number should correspond with the mask and where it is going to be hung).